London and Slough Price Comparison

 Obviously, this is great news for potential tenants and investors, particularly those that are searching for up-and-coming areas.
 For workers looking to access higher salaried jobs in the Capital but wishing to maintain an affordable lifestyle further afield, Slough represents a great opportunity.

 For landlords, properties along the Crossrail routes are always rising in value and Slough is no different.
-The key information below showcases why Slough not only represents a good investment but could become a hotbed of reliable and financially secure tenants.
+The key information in our London and Slough price comparison below showcases why Slough not only represents a good investment but could become a hotbed of reliable and financially secure tenants.

 From the average rent to the general consumer costs you’ll experience, what follows below is a brief insight into several key metrics including the average salary, average property price, average rent and more between London and Slough.